jgnewman/custom-syntax-highlighter/README.md

 ## How it works:

-Sorry to have to tell you this, but if you're going to parse your own syntax, you're going to need a basic understanding of regular expressions.
+Prepare yourself – you're going to need a basic understanding of regular expressions in order to parse a syntax.
 If you don't have that, you're gonna hate this.
 If you do, it'll be cake.

 So the first thing you do is install it: